BATTER BREAD

 What is Batter Bread?

-Batter Bread is a type of bread known for its ease of preparation.
-A batter is simply mixed, left to rise, and then baked.
-It does not require extensive kneading to develop the gluten; rather, it relies on the fermentation process for rising.
+I have found “batter bread” to mean many different things, depending on who is being asked.
+For the purposes of this recipe, batter bread is a type of bread made of simple ingredients through a simple, no-knead process.
+A batter is mixed, left to rise, and then baked.
+Extensive kneading or folds are not required because gluten development is not prioritized for the crumb and texture of the final baked product.
 The end result is a moist and rustic loaf of bread, great for sandwiches or eating on its own!

 What I love about this recipe: